criteo/consul-templaterb/README.md

 ### Run it with Docker

-An Docker image is also available https://hub.docker.com/r/discoverycriteo/consul-templaterb and allows to quickly have a working [Consul-UI](https://github.com/criteo/consul-templaterb/blob/master/samples/consul-ui/README.md) that will server the UI to explore your Consul Cluster.
+A Docker image is also available https://hub.docker.com/r/discoverycriteo/consul-templaterb and allows to quickly have a working [Consul-UI](https://github.com/criteo/consul-templaterb/blob/master/samples/consul-ui/README.md) that will serve the UI to explore your Consul Cluster.

 ### Playing with the samples templates